 Secure .mil websites use HTTPS

-The Department of the Air Force Voting Assistance Program (AFVAP) works to ensure Airmen, Guardians, eligible family members and overseas citizens are aware of their right to vote and have the tools and resources to successfully do so from anywhere in the world.
+The Department of the Air Force (DAF) Voting Assistance Program (VAP) works to ensure Airmen, Guardians, eligible family members and overseas citizens are aware of their right to vote and have the tools and resources to successfully do so from anywhere in the world.

 The local Airman & Family Readiness Center (A&FRC) serves as the Installation Voter Assistance (IVA) Office.
 The IVA Office provides Airmen, Guardians, their family members and all other voting age citizens with information and assistance on how to request an absentee ballot and vote absentee.
 These functions are accomplished through the use of two forms: